mbbuehler/DVC/README.md

 $ jupyter notebook or $ ipython notebook
 </li>
 <li>
-In the browser, navigate to the solutions for assignment 1:<br>/ex1/Assignment1.ipynb
+In the browser, navigate to the solutions:<br>Assignment 1: /ex1/Assignment1.ipynb<br>Assignment 2: /ex1/Assignment1.ipynb
 </li>
-<li>After opening Assignment1, click "Cell"->"Run All".
-Without this step, the interactive text inputs and dropdowns are not displayed.
+<li>After opening the notebook, click "Cell"->"Run All".
+Without this step, the interactive elements will not be displayed.
 </li>
 </ol>